Arcadia-1/Sun_Research_Group/content/en/authors/Chaoyang Xing/_index.md

 ---
 # Display name
-title: 沈林晓
+title: Chaoyang Xing

 # Username (this should match the folder name)
 authors:
-- Linxiao Shen
+- Chaoyang Xing

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 北京大学助理教授
+role: Ph.D.
+Student

 # # Organizations/Affiliations
 # organizations: